ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

     - `ciphers`: A whitelist of ciphers for TLS termination in the BoringSSL format.
 This command only lists ciphers specifically whitelisted by  customers.
 If no ciphers are whitelisted, the list is empty and the default ciphers are used.
 See [TLS Options](/docs/cis? topic=cis-cis-tls-options#cipher-suites) for the list of default ciphers.
     - `cname_flattening`: Follow a CNAME to where it points and return that IP address instead of the CNAME record.
 By default, only flatten the  CNAME at the root of your domain.
     - `email_obfuscation`: Encrypt email adresses on your web page from bots while keeping them visible to humans.
+    - `opportunistic_onion`: Allow legitimate users of Tor Browser to access your websites.
     - `hotlink_protection`: Protect your images from off-site linking.
     - `http2`: Accelerate your website with HTTP/2.
     - `http3`: Accelerate your website with HTTP/3.